 It is strongly advised to choose the large majority of course credits (min.
 51%, preferably more) at the Faculty of Applied Sciences.
 This increases the chances of acceptance.
 We do not recommend mixing courses from various programmes and/or TUD faculties since this will likely lead to scheduling conflicts and overlap.
 Such scheduling conflicts are the responsibility of the student.
 No guarantees can be given before arrival regarding course options at other faculties (it depends on availability and time schedules).
 Always check the study guide well in advance for the prerequisites.

 Overview course proposals

-Below is an overview of the course proposals we offer for each study programme at our faculty in the academic year 2020-2021.
+Below is an overview of the course proposals we offer for each study programme at our Faculty in the academic year 2023-2024.
 You can find additional course-specific information and expected prior knowledge for each course at studyguide.tudelft.nl.
 Please note that some minor changes might be made to the offered course proposals.

-The academic year consists of two semesters (60 ECTS) and each semester (30 ECTS) is divided into two education periods of 10 weeks (15 ECTS).
+The academic year consists of two semesters (60 EC) and each semester (30 EC) is divided into two education periods of 10 weeks (15 EC).
 The first (Autumn) semester starts in early September (Introduction in August) and ends in late January.
 The second (Spring) semester starts in early February and ends in early July.

 Exchange research project

 It is possible to combine an exchange research project (of at least 15 EC) at one of the research groups within the Faculty of Applied Sciences with coursework.
 This applies to the following MSc programmes:

 Please note your main supervisor has to be a staff member of the Faculty of Applied Sciences.